junhypark/Tomato/README.md

 * For more information please look at https://github.com/jhgan00/ko-sentence-transformers

 * they recommend **Python 3.8 or higher**, at least **PyTorch 1.11.0**, and **transformers 4.32.0 or higher**

+---

+## 1-4. pyannote

+* To install, use pip:

+        pip install pyannote.audio==2.1.1

+* In order to math same torch version, we used 2.1.1

+---

+## 1-5. gTTS

+* To install, use pip:

+        pip install gTTS

+* Nothing to handle with versions, do not worry

+---